Cpp-enjoyers/Text_Media_server/README.md

  - p(n) is the estimated ETX at time n, calculated from the last k samples (k is a predefined constant)
  - alpha and beta are parameters that decide how fast the ETX adapts to change

+ # Simulation controller interaction
+ The `GenericServer` can accept different command by the scl:
+ - `AddSender(ID, Channel)`: adds a new direct neighbor to the server
+ - `RemoveSender(ID)`: removes a direct neighbor from the server
+ - `Shortcut(Packet)`: delivers to the server a packet that has been shortcutted

+ The `GenericServer` can send different events to the scl:
+ - `PacketSent(Packet)`: logs that a packet has been sent over the network
+ - `Shortcut(Packet)`: sends a packet that generated an error but cannot be dropped

  # High level protocol

  The protocol between Client and Server is defined as follows: